craxidile/react-native-course/week01-20170914/fundametal-javascript-datatype-part01.md

 * trim

-_remove whitespace from both sides of a string_
+_remove whitespaces from both sides of a string_
 ```javascript
 string.trim()
 ```